Rate Challenge

 P&I

-Principal & Interest repayments amortise the loan over the remaining term.
+Principal and interest repayments reduce the balance over time across the remaining loan term.

 Negative gearing